reinhart1010/nix/docs/en/common/ember.md

 ---
 # ember

-The Ember.js command-line utility.
-Used for creating and maintaining Ember.js applications.
+Ember CLI: create and manage Ember.js applications.
 More information: <https://cli.emberjs.com>.

 - Create a new Ember application: